-Our three kids are aged six, five and one.
-We practice attachment parenting, they all stay at home, and we homeschool our eldest.
-Dad travels to Trondheim for work 4days/week.
-We are both proficcient in english and speak rudimentary german.
+Our three kids are aged eight, six and two.
+We practice attachment parenting, they all stay at home, and we homeschool our two eldest.
+Dad travels to Trondheim for work four days a week.
+We are both proficcient in english and speak basic german.
 Our kids speak a little english and are eager to learn more, and it would be fun for us adults to practice some german or perhaps learn a new language?

-We prefer longer stays when possible, and currently we are looking for stays from one month up to three.
-But do not hesitate to contact us about a shorter stay if you feel that you could be a good match!
-For september a shorter stay is possible.
+We prefer longer stays when possible.
+Currently we are looking for stays from one month up to three.
+But do not hesitate to contact us about a shorter or longer stay if you feel that you could be a good match!

 We love to get to know new people, and invite you to come live with us and learn about family life of a homeschool family and small farm work.
 We grow what we can of our own food, and source what we can from hunting and gathering.
 During the course of a year we usually do most of the following: make homemade soap, sauerkraut and fermented foods, slaughter and/or butcher chickens, turkeys, ducks, quails, pigs, goats and sheep, render lard and tallow, make homemade sausages and cure and smoke meat, ham and bacon, make caviar, make a local smoked barley beer, gather mushrooms and berries and wild herbs, tap birch sap, harvest vegetables and herbs, fish for trout, hunt and process roe deer, red deer, moose and other wild game, keep bees and harvest honey, There is also a possibility to learn knitting and basic nålebinding.
 Many of theses activities happen only once a year, and sometimes every other year.
 If you are interested you can (depending on the time of year) get to participate and learn/exchange skills in some of the mentioned activities.

 Contact us if there is something you are particulary interested in, and we'll let you know if we could do it during your stay.
-We are also eager to learn new skills, so give us a shout if you master an interesting skill, like for example welding, woodturning, carpentry, masonry, log or cob builing, blacksmithing, gardenwork, permaculture design, pressure-canning, preserving foods, beekeeping, meadmaking, pruning, creative techniques, a language, an instrument, a sport, anything really :-) And if you don't master anything yet, but are eager to learn, that is fine too!
+We are also eager to learn new skills, so give us a shout if you master an interesting skill, like for example welding, woodturning, carpentry, masonry, log or cob builing, blacksmithing, gardenwork, permaculture design, pressure-canning, preserving foods, beekeeping, meadmaking, pruning fruittrees, creative techniques, a language, an instrument, a sport, anything really :-) And if you don't master anything yet, but are eager to learn, that is fine too!

 We need help with household chores and farm chores inside and outside.
-We also need help looking after our flock of around twenty chickens, as well as some ducks and quails and a few turkeys.
+We also need help looking after our animals.

 During late spring, summer and fall we also need help with the kitchen garden and vegetable field.
 This could include everything from planning and seeding to planting and setting and weeding and harvesting.
 We also generally hold more animals during the summer.
 Past years this has been ducks, chickens, quails, turkeys and pigs.
 In the winter we hols less animals, and chores are mostly normal family house chores inside the house, as well as some outside chores like tending to the birds, snowmowing and carrying firewood.

 You will get your own bedroom.
 Depending on the time of the year this will be either in the same part of the house as us, sharing a bathroom and toilet, or it could be in a separate part of the building with a separate bathroom/toilet.